|CircleCI| |Pypi Installs| |license| |docs| |Supported Python Versions|

 You can pass the debugger the name of Python bytecode and many times,

 the debugger will merrily proceed.
-This debugger tries very hard find
+This debugger tries very hard to

-the source code.
-Either by using the current executable search path
+find the source code.
+Either by using the current executable search

 filename in the main code object (``co_filename``) and applying that

-with a search path which takes into account directory where the
+with a search path that takes into account the directory where the

 bytecode lives.